madBeavis/PimpMyAtv/Leveling/readme.md

 # Why can't I get 30 in one run

+You need to start using eggs as they come...

 There appears to be a stop spun limit per week of 7k.
 As shown by the math provided by eevvee33 @ https://discordapp.com/channels/465247740553592832/465247740553592835/669635127156146178 breaks down why your worker will get stuck at about level 29.8 and hang.
 Simply rest it for a few days and finish it off.
 The math is shown as follows:

 * spin a new pokestop: 250xp